 We’re always thinking about ways to improve security while keeping Unspent’s ease of use.
 If you have suggestions, please let us know, they’re very much welcome!

 Despite the attention we pay to security, if connecting your exchange accounts or wallet addresses isn’t something you want to do, we sympathize.
 You can still use Unspent by manually adding balances and trades you care about, without linking your actual exchange accounts and wallet addresses.
+You’ll need to keep them up to date manually as well.
 To do so, head to “Exchanges & wallets”.